ABOUT PACIFIC PLACE

 Contemporary Design

-The 339,000 sf center includes an imposing grand entrance, a five-story atrium, a four-story living green column, and a 24-foot LED screen.
+The 339,000 sf center includes an imposing grand entrance, a five-story atrium, a four-story living green column, and a 70-foot LED screen in center court.

 Enviable Location